SamiDecker/math-idaho-corrections/README.md

 [View raw data](https://docs.google.com/spreadsheets/d/1C73QFaDrOJ5sgeWfZ8VlRrsJOzECv4qgSFbqdZYZkAw/edit#gid=835589585)

 Contents of the repository include:

 - source R markdown file for the report
 - PDF of the compiled report

+If you have any questions please contact the author Samantha Decker at samanthadecker@u.boisestate.edu